Subscribe via Email

 I get asked this question a lot.
 Which I totally understand.
 I’m a “human venn diagram” after all, with seemingly disparate skill sets that overlap in unusual ways.
 Specifically, I’m one of a small handful of players in major orchestras who’ve had full and totally different careers prior to winning a big audition.
 I currently know of four others: Mark Almond, the recently-appointed co-principal horn of the San Francisco Opera who previously practiced medicine in England; Steven Hendrickson, the former principal trumpet of the National Symphony who was previously a full time stock broker while freelancing in Chicago; Charles Kavalovski, the former principal horn of the Boston Symphony who holds a PhD in nuclear physics and held multiple university professorships prior to the BSO; and Burton Fine, the former principal viola of the Boston Symphony who first earned a PhD and then worked as a research chemist at NASA during the height of the space race.
 (If anyone else is out there, please get in touch or comment below!
 I would love to add to this list and connect with other kindred spirits….)

-[UPDATE: further noteworthy career crossovers include: Tim Leong, Hawaii Symphony violinist and licensed/practicing architect; Richard Albagli, former physicist who’s taught an “army” of young upstate-NY percussionists; Matthew Roitstein, Houston Symphony associate principal flute and MIT architecture grad; …]
+[UPDATE: additional notable career crossovers include: Tim Leong, Hawaii Symphony violinist and licensed/practicing architect; Richard Albagli, former physicist who's taught an “army” of young upstate-NY percussionists; Matthew Roitstein, Houston Symphony associate principal flute and MIT architecture grad; Henry Peyrebrune, Cleveland Orchestra bassist AND development gift officer, and board chair of Noteworthy Federal Credit Union (which was incidentally where I originally financed the purchase of my Adams Dresden Classic timpani!); …]

 So, you know…pretty standard career paths.
 I’d love to get together for drinks with these folks.
 I’d love to compare notes.
 Our paths have been highly unorthodox, genuinely rewarding, and almost certainly filled with struggle.
 Because at least on the surface, these Big Things seem to be in tension: Science vs. Music!
 Conflict!
 Decisions!
 If nothing else, that tension manifests in the question of “How do I want to spend my hours?”, a topic I’ll explore in a subsequent post.
 It can be difficult to know what to do, or where to go, or how to proceed.
 Rather than one north star, you see two, and your compass needle is meandering between them.